derren-yeohwj/site/index.md

 ## Hi!

 My name is Derren.
-I am a freelance sound designer/audio engineer based in Singapore.
+I am a freelance sound designer/audio engineer based in Singapore an expertise in sound design, music production/mixing, as well as other audio engineering work such as audio editing and audio clean up.

-I primarily work in Cubase for audio editing and DaVinci Resolve for video editing, but I am proficient in Pro Tools and Adobe Premiere Pro as well.
+---

+**Education:**
+- WSQ Diploma in Content Post-Production, [Singapore Media Academy](https://mediaacademy.sg)
+  - Awarded "Best Student Award" for the cohort

+---

+**Software Proficiencies:**
+- Steinberg Cubase
+- Avid Pro Tools
+- Adobe Premiere Pro
+- DaVinci Resolve